Syed Faizul Karim

 Syed Faizul Karim (সৈয়দ ফয়জুল করিম; born 10 January 1973) is a Bangladeshi Islamic scholar and politician.
 He is known as Shaikh-e-Charmonai to his supporters.
-He is senior nayeb-e-ameer of Islami Andolan Bangladesh.
+He is senior nayeb-e-emir of Islami Andolan Bangladesh.
 He is also the vice president of Bangladesh Mujahid Committee and Bangladesh Quran Education Board and a central member of Befaqul Madarisil Arabia Bangladesh.
 During his student life, he served as the central president of the Islami Chhatra Andolan Bangladesh.

 Early life and family

 Faizul Karim was born on 10 January 1973 in Char Monai Union of Barisal district.
 He belonged to a Bengali Muslim family who were the hereditary Pirs of Charmonai, with his great grandfather, Sayed Amjad Ali, being a descendant of Ali, the fourth Caliph of Islam.
 His father, Syed Fazlul Karim, and grandfather, Syed Muhammad Ishaq, were the leaders of the Charmonai Darbar.
 He has a total of 6 brothers and 1 sister, including Syed Rezaul Karim.